zhangshuyun/gitaly/doc/hooks.md

 Both custom hooks and the `/internal/allowed` API endpoint may return specially-formatted error messages that have either a `GitLab:` or a `GL-Hook-Error:` prefix.
-Messages with this prefix are returned as-is to Rails and signify an error message that ought to be printed to the user directly, either through the user interface or through standard error of `git-receive-pack`.
+Messages with this prefix are returned as-is to Rails and signify an error message that should be printed to the user directly, either through the user interface or through standard error of `git-receive-pack`.

 #### Custom Hooks